vinhkhang20/-aws-bootcamp-cruddur-2023/journal/week1.md

 WORKDIR /backend-flask
 COPY --from=build /root/.local /root/.local
 COPY --from=build /app .
 ENV PATH=/root/.local/bin:$PATH

-ENV FLASK_ENV=development
+> ENV FLASK_ENV=development
 EXPOSE ${PORT}
 CMD [ "python3", "-m" , "flask", "run", "--host=0.0.0.0", "--port=4567"]

 Finally, we can build docker image and then run this docker image.
-> docker build -t myiamge .
+> docker build -t myimage .
 > docker run -p 4567:4567 myimage
 ![](assets/week1/2.png)

 ### **4. Implement a healthcheck in the V3 Docker compose file**
-We can add a health check in the docker-compose.yml file as below :
+I add a health check in the docker-compose.yml file as below :
 ![](assets/week1/3.png)

 ### **5. Research best practices of Dockerfiles and attempt to implement it in your Dockerfile**